RAF Mount Pleasant: Construction

 In order to deter further Argentine aggression or invasion attempts, the British Government considered it necessary to enhance the military presence in the Falklands.
 However, the temporary military airfield at RAF Stanley was restricted by the length and strength of its runway.
 Therefore, in June 1983, the British Government announced that a new military airfield would be constructed at Mount Pleasant, the option being considered to be more cost effective and straightforward than upgrading RAF Stanley.
 It would also allow RAF Stanley to remain operational whilst the new airfield was constructed.

 The Ministry of Defence reached a voluntary agreement to purchase 8,300 acre of farmland for £55,000, with severance compensation assessed at £100,000.
 To allow existing agricultural operations to continue, Mount Pleasant House and other farm facilities were relocated at a cost of £83,877.

 The airfield at Mount Pleasant was constructed by Mowlem-Laing Amey Roadstone Construction, a consortium of British civil engineering and construction firms Mowlem, John Laing Group and Amey plc.
 At the construction stage the airfield was called the Falkland Island Strategic Airfield or FISA and was designed to accommodate military as well as civil wide-body aircraft, enabling efficiencies in the running costs and time taken to support the Falklands garrison.
 The construction and shipping of materials to the Falklands was expected to cost approximately £190 million.
 Additional costs included the provision of a road between Stanley and Mount Pleasant and the installation of communication and navigation aids, bringing the overall cost to approximately £215m.
 Construction began in Autumn 1983 and the new runway was expected to be available for use by April 1985, with the wider airfield complete by February 1986.

-RAF Mount Pleasant was opened by Prince Andrew (who saw active duty during the Falklands War while serving in the Fleet Air Arm) on 12 May 1985 and became fully operational on 1 May 1986.
+RAF Mount Pleasant was opened by the then Prince Andrew (later Andrew Mountbatten-Windsor, who had seen active duty during the Falklands War while serving in the Fleet Air Arm) on 12 May 1985 and became fully operational on 1 May 1986.